 A list of dog friendly beaches in Bude, Cornwall, including seasonal dog ban and dogs on lead dates.

-One of the best wild beaches in Cornwall.
-It is a retreat for those wishing to observe wildlife such as seals, dolphins, birds of prey and waders.
+Another one of the best wild beaches in Cornwall, yet not the perfect one for those looking for sand and surf.
+Covered with thousands of pebbles, it is more of a retreat for those wishing to observe wildlife such as seals and dolphins as well as birds of prey and waders.
 Millook is also of huge geological interest with its world famous zig-zag cliff, towering high above the shore.

 A gorgeous National Trust beach, just 15 minutes (by car) north of the town.
 When the tide is out, the fantastic sandy beach is exposed and it is often much quieter than the other main beaches.
 It is very popular with both families and surfers and is set against a dramatic back-drop of sheer cliffs.
 The beach is just a short walk down from the National Trust car park, where you will also find toilets and a café with seasonal opening times.